-In my daily rounds I found Alaina Varrone (aka SpidersPaw), an embroidery artist from New Haven, Connecticut.
-Using the medium of embroidery she has a folk artist’s touch with the humor and sensibilities of Monty Python.
-Her images of sex, ghosts, and food have the look and texture of unfinished Americana, a Comedy Central show laid out in graphic and macabre stitches.
+Connecticut-based artist Alaina Varrone approaches the medium of embroidery with a folk artist’s touch with the humor and sensibilities of Monty Python.
+Her images of sex, death, and joy have the look and texture of unfinished Americana, a Comedy Central show laid out in graphic and macabre stitches.
+There’s love in her portraits, a desire to play along and be a part of it all.
+Part self-portraitist, Varrone is unguarded and raw, willing to let her life and beliefs be seen by the audience.

 I think you bring a unique and awesome perspective to embroidery, a classic folk art form.
 How did it become your favored medium?